spacecatpixel/lokidocs/docs/Lokinet/Guides/Install.md

 ###3.
 Dependencies
 You will need to install some build dependencies, run the following command to install all the build dependencies required for Lokinet:

-`sudo apt install build-essential cmake rapidjson-dev libcap-dev wget git resolvconf`
+`sudo apt install build-essential cmake rapidjson-dev libcap-dev wget git resolvconf curl`

 Once you’ve installed the dependencies we will now clone the loki-network repository: